mod-audio/mod-host/README.md

 If you run mod-host without parameters the process will be forked and can only be controlled through the socket.
-The default socket port is 5555, this can be changed, passing the parameter -p (or --socket-port) to mod-host.
+The default socket port is 5555, this can be changed passing the parameter -p (or --socket-port) to mod-host.

 The other way to control mod-host is the interactive mode, in this case the commands must be provided on the shell prompt.
+The interactive mode is featured with autocomplete resource, therefore, you can type [TAB] twice always that need of one hint.

-When you are in the interactive mode, the socket communication does not work.
+Obs.: When you are in the interactive mode, the socket communication does not work.

 Commands (or Protocol)
 ----------------------